DustinHartzler/YWA/wp-content/plugins/widget-logic/readme.txt

 * Use 'wp_reset_query' fix -- Many features of WP, as well as the many themes and plugins out there, can mess with the conditional tags, such that is_home is NOT true on the home page.
 This can often be fixed with a quick wp_reset_query() statement just before the widgets are called, and this option puts that in for you rather than having to resort to code editing

-* Load logic -- This option allows you to set the point in the page load at which your widget logic starts to be checked.
+* Load logic -- This option allows you to set the point in the page load at which your widget logic if first checked.
 Pre v.50 it was when the 'wp_head' trigger happened, ie during the creation of the HTML's HEAD block.
 Many themes didn't call wp_head, which was a problem.
 From v.50 it happens, by default, as early as possible, which is as soon as the plugin loads.
 You can now specify these 'late load' points (in chronological order):
 	* after the theme loads (after_setup_theme trigger)
 	* when all PHP loaded (wp_loaded trigger)
+	* after query variables set (parse_query) – this is the default
 	* during page header (wp_head trigger)

 	You may need to delay the load if your logic depends on functions defined, eg in the theme functions.php file.
 Conversely you may want the load early so that the widget count is calculated correctly, eg to show an alternative layour or content when a sidebar has no widgets.

+*  Don't cache widget logic results -- From v .58 the widget logic code should only execute once, but that might cause unexpected results with some themes, so this option is here to turn that behaviour off.
+(The truth/false of the code will be evaluated every time the sidebars_widgets filter is called.

 == Frequently Asked Questions ==

+= I upgraded to Version 5.7.0 and my site's widgets now behave differently =

+There was an important change to how your Widget Logic code is evaluated.
+There is a new default 'Load logic' point of 'after query variables set'.
+For most people this should be better, but you could try reverting to the old default 'when plugin starts'.

-= Why isn't it working? =
+= What can I try if it's not working? =

-Try switching to the WP default theme - if the problem goes away, there is something specific to your theme that may be interfering with the WP conditional tags.
+* Switch to the default theme.
+If the problem goes away, your theme may be interfering with the WP conditional tags or how widgets work

-The most common sources of problems are:

-* The logic text on one of your widgets is invalid PHP
-* Your theme performs custom queries before calling the dynamic sidebar -- if so, try ticking the `wp_reset_query` option.
+* Try the `wp_reset_query` option.
+If your theme performs custom queries before calling the dynamic sidebar this might help.

-= Use 'wp_reset_query' fix option isn't working properly any more =

-In version 0.50 I made some fundamental changes to how Widget Logic works.
-The result was that the wp_reset_query was less targeted in the code.
-If lots of people find this problematic I will look at a general solution, but the main workround is to put wp_reset_query() into your code just before calling a dynamic sidebar.
+* Try a different 'Load logic' point.
+Most wordpress conditional tags only work 'after query variables set', but some plugins may require evaluation earlier or later.
+* The 'Evaluate widget logic more than once' option may be needed if you have to use an early 'Load logic' point.

+= I'm getting errors that read like "PHP Parse error… … eval()'d code on line 1" =

+You have a PHP syntax error in one of your widget's Widget Logic fields.
+Review them for errors.
+You might find it easiest to check by using 'Export options' and reading the code there (Though be aware that single and double quotes are escaped with multiple backslash characters.)

+If you are having trouble finding the syntax error, a simple troubleshooting method is to use 'Export options' to keep a copy and then blank each Widget Logic field in turn until the problem goes.
+Once you've identified the problematic code, you can restore the rest with 'Import options'.

+= It's causing problems with Woo Commerce / other popular plugin =

+This is often, not always, fixed by trying the different 'Load Logic' options.
+The 'after query variables set' option looks like it might be a better default, try it.

 = What's this stuff in my sidebar when there are no widgets? =